Menu

 What is a credit score?

-A credit score is a number given to anyone who uses credit.
-The score ranges between 300 and 900 - depending on the scoring model.
-At Borrowell, we use the Equifax Risk Score 2.0 (ERS 2.0).
+A credit score is a number given to anyone who uses credit, and ranges between 300 and 900 depending at the two credit bureaus in Canada, TransUnion and Equifax.
+At Borrowell, we use your Equifax credit score, which is calculated by the Equifax Risk Score 2.0 (ERS 2.0).
 Your credit score is determined based on information in your credit report.
 Financial institutions will use this number to determine current and future interest rates, among other financial offerings.
 The number as a whole recaps your willingness to repay loans and other credit products.

 Your score is calculated through careful analysis of information in your credit report by the credit bureau, either Equifax or TransUnion.
 Financial institutions use this information to help make decisions about the services and products they offer you, such as interest rates and insurance premiums.

-Your credit score is important as it presents your level of risk as a potential customer.
-Credit scores are mostly used on applications, but can also be used by landlords, insurers, and beyond.
+Your credit score is vital, as it presents your level of risk as a potential customer.
+Credit scores are mostly used on applications, but can also be used by landlords, insurers and beyond.
 It is very important that you're aware of what your credit score is to track your financial well-being and also to catch any fraudulent activity.

-Most organizations recommend that you review your credit report once each year.
+Most organizations recommend that you review your credit report at least once each year, although checking it more frequently (e.g. monthly or weekly) is even better.
 Ensuring that you have a good credit score can help you to attain financial goals that you have set, such as: getting a mortgage, buying a new vehicle, or starting a business.

 Where can I get my credit score?